INTERNATIONAL LAW SCHOOL MEDIATION TOURNAMENT

 The advocates will each offer a brief summary of the facts and their client’s goals for the mediation after the mediators’ openings.
 The clients may be offered an opportunity to speak briefly during this time, and may contribute as appropriate throughout the mediation.
 During the balance of the mediation, whether in caucus or conference, the advocates and clients should work together and with the mediators to achieve the clients’ goals.
 The advocates and clients should act realistically and professionally in the spirit of mediation.
 Advocates and clients who appear to be seeking an unfair advantage by unnecessarily extending caucuses may be penalized by the judges.

 There are two judges for each round.
 The judges will score independently of each other.
-Judges are provided a statement of the case as well as the confidential information provided each party.
+Judges are provided all of the information provided to the teams.
 Students may not at any time confer with the judges until their ballots have been turned in.
 Thereafter the judges may provide a short critique.

 - Cases To Be Mediated

 In each round the same case will be used for all mediations.
 The case packet will include a common set of facts (“General Information”) disclosed to both sides and the co-mediators and a separate confidential fact sheet given to each side (“Confidential Information”).
 The mediators will not receive the confidential fact sheets.
 Each of the three preliminary rounds and the semifinal and final rounds will involve different cases.

 Responsibility rests with the student participants for timekeeping and adherence to the allotted time periods.
 Each mediation is limited to 90 minutes.
 Preparation for Self Evaluation is limited to 5 minutes, and each Self Evaluation is limited to 5 minutes.
 Judges are instructed to strictly enforce time limits.